dialogic-godot/documentation/documentation/translation.md

 ---

-## 2. How to translate timelines?
+## 2. How do I translate timelines?

-In Dialogic, head to the Settings tab, a look under the Translation section.
+In Dialogic, head to the Settings tab, and take a look under the Translation section.
 Tick the "Enable Translation" checkbox.

 ![translation_settings](media/translation/translation_settings.png)